visit-dav/visit/src/doc/data_into_visit/VTKFormat.rst

     tn21 tn22 tn23
     tn31 tn32 tn33

-The tensor field section starts with a single line with the keyword `TENSORS` followed by the name of the field followed by the data type.
+The tensor field section starts with a single line with the keyword `TENSORS` followed by the name of the field followed by the datatype.
 Next come the tensor values.
 The tensor values consist of nine values per point, regardless of whether it is for a 2D or 3D mesh.
 The tensor values can be split up into lines in an arbitrary manner.